Rubetoman/PropaGame-Engine/README.md

 # PropaGame Engine
-This is a C/C++ game engine created by Rubén Crispín for the "Universidad Politécnica de Cataluña" as a proyect for the Master Degree in Videogame Design & Development.
+This is a C/C++ game engine created by Rubén Crispín for the "Universidad Politécnica de Cataluña" as a project for the Master Degree in Videogame Design & Development.

 https://github.com/Rubetoman/PropaGame-Engine